 A4.
-The character of the Area is largely maintained by the height of existing development.
-Much of the Area consists of terraced housing, which is normally two or three storeys high.
+The height of existing development in Fortune Green and West Hampstead makes a significant contribution to the overall character of the Area.
+The NPPF (59) recognises height as an important consideration and that design policies "...should concentrate on guiding the overall scale, density, massing, height, landscape, layout, materials and access of new development in relation to neighbouring buildings and the local area more generally".
+Much of the Neighbourhood Plan Area consists of terraced housing, which is normally two or three storeys high.
 Mansion blocks tend to be four, five or six storeys in height.
-It is therefore the case that development higher than six storeys is likely to result in damage to the character of the Area.
-Isolated existing development higher than six storeys, such as Ellerton on Mill Lane - as well as recently approved developments, such as 187-199 West End Lane - shall not be considered as a template or a guide when assessing the height of new buildings.
-In order to protect the distinct and widely appreciated local character of the Area, new development shall respect and fit in with the height of existing buildings in their immediate vicinity, excluding isolated tall buildings.
+It is therefore the case that development higher than six storeys risks resulting in damage - by not being sensitive to the predominant character of the Area, and its conservation areas and their settings.
+Existing development higher than six storeys, such as Ellerton on Mill Lane - as well as recently approved developments, such as 187-199 West End Lane - shall not be considered as a template or a guide when assessing the height of new buildings outside the West Hampstead Growth Area.